isomerpages/imda-disg/_enterprise-compute-initiative/FAQs.md

 </blockquote>
 <p><strong>How and when can I apply for ECI?</strong>
 </p>
-<p>Companies may apply for ECI through &lt;insert website name&gt;.
+<p>Companies may apply for ECI through <a href="https://www.disg.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Digital Industry Singapore</a>.
 The launch
 dates of each cohort will be announced by DISG and the respective CSPs from Q2 2025.</p>
 <p></p>